SayakaIsBaka/LR2ArenaEx/README.md

 ## TODO

-- Better graph (proper scale, different colors, maybe A / AA / AAA as labels? etc)
+- Better graph (different colors, maybe A / AA / AAA as labels? etc)
 - Add database check on chart receive
+- Lobby management (change host, etc)
 - Do cleanup on exit (or at least do something *slightly* cleaner than right now)